RecordEvolution/ReswarmOS/boot/README.md

 # Boot configuration

+The VideoCore GPU is responsible for booting the Broadcom BCM283x system on a chip (SoC), contained on the Raspberry Pi.
+The SoC will boot up with its main ARM processor held in reset.

+The VideoCore GPU loads the first stage bootloader from a ROM embedded within the SoC.
+This extremely simple first stage bootloader is designed to load the second stage bootloader from a FAT32 or FAT16 filesystem located on the SD Card.

+The second stage bootloader – _bootcode.bin_ – is executed on the VideoCore GPU and loads the third stage bootloader – _start.elf_ .
+Both these bootloaders are closed firmware, available as binary blobs from Broadcom.

+The third stage bootloader – _start.elf_ – is where all the action happens.
+It starts by reading _config.txt_, a text file containing configuration parameters for both the VideoCore (Video/HDMI modes, memory, console frame buffers etc) and the Linux Kernel (load addresses, device tree, UART/console baud rates etc).

+Once the _config.txt_ file has been parsed, the third stage bootloader will load _cmdline.txt_ – a file containing the kernel command line parameters to be passed to the kernel and _kernel.img_ – the Linux kernel.
+Both are loaded into shared memory allocated to the ARM processor.
+Once complete, the third stage bootloader will release the ARM processor from reset.
+Your kernel should now start booting.

 ## Boot partition

 The _boot_ partition of an operating system image to be run on a Raspberry Pi